pemistahl/grex/README.md

 - fully compatible with [*regex* crate 1.3.5+](https://lib.rs/crates/regex)
 - correctly handles graphemes consisting of multiple Unicode symbols
 - reads input strings from the command-line or from a file
+- produces more readable expressions indented on multiple using optional verbose mode
 - optional syntax highlighting for nicer output in supported terminals

 ## 4. <a name="how-to-install"></a> How to install? <sup>[Top ▲](#table-of-contents)</sup>